Nightingale Park Strollers

 What is the difference between a social walk and a health walk?

-We define a social walk as being as important for the chatting and meeting as for the walking - some people who, for any reason, can't walk that day still come along to say hello and we think this is important too.
+We define a social walk as being as important for the chatting and meeting as for the walking - some people who, for any reason, can't walk that day still come along to say hello and we think this is good too.

 A health walk, on the national Walking for Health website, needs a different kind of training, with more documentation and the walks might be faster and further.
 In 2015, it wasn't possible for our volunteers to access training from to start a health walk (how to do it now).